 Tips for Kittens

+Can Kittens have Adult Cat Food?
 Chances are, if you’re a new kitten owner, one of the first things on your mind is what to feed that little fur ball.
 We often wonder if kittens can eat adult cat food.
 Even if you think it is easier to feed them the same food as your adult cats, all cat owners need to know the difference in dietary requirements for kittens and adults.

 Kittens are classified as neonates or paediatric, which means they have delicate systems in their bodies because of the critical stage of growth and development.
 They grow faster than at any other time in life, and their bones are becoming stronger and their immune systems developing.
 Because of this, they need a diet high in proteins, fats, vitamins, and minerals.
+Can Kittens have Adult Cat Food is a big question.

 Higher Protein and Fat Content: